Kiyoshi Inui Kiyoshi Inui — President & Loan Originator · Los Angeles County · Investor Loans · 2026

 DSCR (Debt Service Coverage Ratio) loans qualify based on the rental income of the investment property rather than the investor’s personal income.
 The DSCR is calculated by dividing the property’s gross rental income by the total monthly debt service (principal, interest, taxes, insurance, and HOA if applicable).
 A DSCR of 1.0 means the rental income exactly covers the debt service; above 1.0 means the property generates positive cash flow.

 DSCR loans are available for Los Angeles County rental properties with DSCR as low as 0 (no-ratio programs) in some cases, though higher DSCR generally results in better program terms.
 Available for 1–4 unit properties and small multi-unit.
-Loan amounts up to $6M+ depending on program.
+DSCR loans are available up to $6,000,000 — amounts above $4 million are reviewed case-by-case, and exceptions for higher loan amounts may be considered, subject to qualification and lender guidelines.
 Our team reviews DSCR eligibility and program options for your specific Los Angeles County rental property.

 Hard money loans are asset-based loans that qualify primarily on the value of the property rather than the borrower’s income or credit.
 They are typically short-term (6–24 months) and carry higher rates than conventional financing — reflecting the speed, flexibility, and reduced documentation requirements.
 Hard money is commonly used by Los Angeles County investors who need to close quickly, are purchasing distressed properties, or cannot qualify through conventional channels.